ofbennett/nhs-prescribing-etl-pipeline/README.md

 ## How To Run the Web App

 First off you need to create a config.cfg file to hold your Mapbox token.
-If you don't have one you can obtain a [Mapbox](https://www.mapbox.com) token by creating a free account with them.
+If you don't have one you can obtain a Mapbox token by creating a free account with them [here](https://www.mapbox.com).
 Run:

 ```
 $ cd visualisation_web_app